Objective comparison of methods to decode anomalous diffusion: Results

+We received submissions from 13 teams for T1, 14 teams for T2, and 4 teams for T3.
+One of the methods participating to T3 had results comparable with random predictions and was thus excluded from the discussion of the results.
+Basic information about methods used by participating teams can be found in \hyperlink{sec:methods_h}{Methods}, ``Challenge methods'', Table~\ref{tab:methods}, and \hyperlink{sec:SI-note1_h}{Supplementary Note 1}.
+A detailed description of each of the methods can be found in the referenced articles.

-We investigated the performance of the methods submitted for each task separately.
-A summary of rankings for all tasks and methods is presented in Fig.~\ref{fig:ranks_summary}.
+We investigated the performance of the methods submitted for each task separately using the metrics described in \hyperlink{sec:methods_h}{Methods}, ``Metrics''.
+A summary of rankings for all tasks and methods is presented in Supplementary Fig.~\ref{fig:ranks_summary}.
 Full rankings for T1 and T2 in all dimensions are presented in Fig.~\ref{fig:task1}a-c and Fig.~\ref{fig:task2}a-c, respectively, together with representative information for the best-in-class methods for the 1D case (Fig.~\ref{fig:task1}d-g and Fig.~\ref{fig:task2}d-g, respectively).
-The same analysis is presented in Figs.~\ref{fig:T1_allD} and \ref{fig:T2_allD} for higher dimensions.
+The same analysis is presented in Supplementary Fig.~\ref{fig:T1_allD} and Supplementary Fig.~\ref{fig:T2_allD} for higher dimensions.
 Results for T3 in 1D are shown in Fig.~\ref{fig:task3}a-c, together with representative information for the best-in-class methods (Fig.~\ref{fig:task3}e-f).
-Results for all dimensions are presented in Fig.~\ref{fig:task3}d and Fig.~\ref{fig:T3_allD}.
+Results for all dimensions are presented in Figs.~\ref{fig:task3}d-e and Supplementary Fig.~\ref{fig:T3_allD}.

-\subsubsection{Task 1: Inference of the anomalous diffusion exponent}
+\subsection{Task 1: Inference of the anomalous diffusion exponent}

 The inference of the exponent $\alpha$ is the most popular way to quantify anomalous diffusion and 13 teams participated in T1 of the AnDi Challenge (Fig.~\ref{fig:task1}a-c).
 We observed a rather large spread of performances, but for each dimension we could identify a cluster of four top methods with comparable performance, scoring better than the rest.
 Three methods (\team{e}, \team{g}, and \team{l}) were consistently part of the top group in all dimensions.
 All top teams used machine-learning approaches: teams \team{e}, \team{g}, \team{j}, and \team{m} applied them to raw or simply pre-processed trajectories; teams \team{f} and \team{l} used statistical features as inputs.
 All these methods, except \team{l} and \team{j}, were based on a length-specific training.